ohcnetwork/docs/docs/care/apps/scribe/index.md

 ### Frontend Architecture Overview

 The frontend architecture is built on React, utilizing functional components and hooks for state management.
-The integration of Care Scribe adds new components related to voice recording and form handling, which interact with the existing Redux store and backend API.
+The integration of Care Scribe adds new components related to voice recording and form handling, which interact with the backend API.

 ### Components and State Management